7 Benefits of Performing Arts

 #1.
-Build Self Confidence
+Builds Self Confidence

 From improvisation to performing to their peers, friends and family, Performing Arts will take your child out of their comfort zone in a safe and fun environment.
 Taking part in classes slowly builds confidence and self belief in all students as they are nurtured and taught how to express their thoughts and ideas in a creative way.

 #2.
-Improves Listening and Communication Skills
+Improves Listening And Communication Skills

-From conversing with their peers and teachers to get their thoughts heard to projecting their voice onstage or directing fellow students from behind the camera there is no doubt that one of the main benefits of performing arts is to improve communication skills.
+From conversing with their peers and coaches to get their thoughts heard to projecting their voice onstage or directing fellow students from behind the camera, there is no doubt that one of the main benefits of performing arts is to improve communication skills.

 #3.
-Empathy and Compassion
+Increases Empathy And Compassion

 Having to ‘get into character’ will teach your child empathy and compassion for different characters and situations.
 They may also find themselves performing different roles such as behind the scenes and not always in the limelight which teaches them to see the world from a different perspective.